wkdghdus23/DyBERT/README.md

    ```

 ### Task 1.
 Train the Masked Language Model (MLM) using the QM9 dataset
 In this example, you will train a Masked Language Model (MLM) using the QM9 dataset.
 The MLM task involves masking certain parts of the input data and training the model to predict these masked parts.
-This helps the model learn contextual embeddings for chemical structures, which can be useful for downstream tasks such as property prediction.
+This helps the model learn contextual embeddings for chemical structures, which can be useful for `downstream` tasks such as property prediction.

-Perform the training task with the following parameters:
+Perform the `mlm` training task with the following parameters:

    - **Masking ratio**: 15% of the tokens are masked.
    - **Batch size**: 32 (The number of samples processed before the model is updated).